 Most recently, on 26 May 2021, Norwegian Air exited examinership in Ireland.
-This has allowed the business to raise over €500 million in new equity and capital and reduce its debt liabilities by over €1.5 billion.
+This allowed the business to raise over €500 million in new equity and capital and reduce its debt liabilities by over €1.5 billion.
 The business has refocused on short-haul business based primarily in northern Europe.

-i EIR applies
+i The EIR applies

-Chapter 15 of the Companies Act contains specific provisions to facilitate the operation of the Insolvency Regulation in Ireland, including provisions governing the publication of the opening of insolvency proceedings, court confirmation of the appointment of a liquidator in a voluntary liquidation, and provision for the translation of claims of creditors into the Irish or English language, as required by the liquidator in individual cases.
+Chapter 15 of the Companies Act contains specific provisions to facilitate the operation of the EIR in Ireland, including provisions governing the publication of the opening of insolvency proceedings, court confirmation of the appointment of a liquidator in a voluntary liquidation, and provision for the translation of claims of creditors into the Irish or English language, as required by the liquidator in individual cases.

-The EU–UK Trade and Cooperation Agreement makes no reference to cross-border insolvencies, meaning there is no longer an automatic recognition of insolvency proceedings between the UK and Europe.
-Article 67(3)(c) of the Withdrawal Agreement provides that EIR Recast shall only continue to apply to insolvency proceedings commenced before 31 December 2020.
+The EU–UK Trade and Cooperation Agreement makes no reference to cross-border insolvencies, meaning that there is no longer an automatic recognition of insolvency proceedings between the UK and Europe.
+Article 67(3)(c) of the Withdrawal Agreement provides that EIR Recast shall continue to apply only to insolvency proceedings commenced before 31 December 2020.
 If UK proceedings are required to be recognised in Ireland, separate recognition proceedings must be brought before the Irish courts.
 Conversely, if Irish proceedings are required to be recognised in the UK, separate recognition and enforcement proceedings are required.
-Section 426 of the UK Insolvency Act 1986 may also be of assistance; it permits the UK courts to assist courts of certain designated countries in respect of insolvency and restructuring proceedings.
+Section 426 of the UK Insolvency Act 1986 might also be of assistance; it permits the UK courts to assist courts of certain designated countries in respect of insolvency and restructuring proceedings.
 Ireland is a designated country.

 iii EU 'Second Chance' Directive

-As of 15 May 2019, the EU Directive on Preventive Restructuring Frameworks23 has been adopted.
+As of 15 May 2019, the EU Directive on Preventive Restructuring Frameworks20 has been adopted.
 The Directive is based on and closely resembles examinership.
 It covers company debt and the debts of an over-indebted person who is or was carrying on a trade, business, craft or profession.
 The stated aim of the Directive is to provide increased access to preventive restructuring frameworks at an early stage for viable enterprises in financial difficulties.

 iv UNCITRAL Model Law on Cross-Border Insolvency

 The UNCITRAL Model Law provides a separate framework for cross-border insolvencies by way of cooperation and coordination between signatory parties.
 The Company Law Review Group (CLRG) is a statutory body established to advise the Irish Minister for Enterprise, Trade and Employment on the reform and modernisation of Irish company law.
-The CLRG published a detailed report24 recommending that the UNCITRAL Model Law on Cross-Border Insolvency be adopted.
-The UK has adopted the Model Law, alongside Slovenia, Greece, Poland and Romania.25
+The CLRG published a detailed report21 recommending that the UNCITRAL Model Law on Cross-Border Insolvency be adopted.
+The UK has adopted the Model Law, alongside Slovenia, Greece, Poland and Romania.22

 The adoption of the Model Law in Ireland would provide greater certainty and predictability for companies to which the EU Regulation does not apply, including in the UK, and their creditors, as to how cross-border insolvencies are treated in Ireland, and would no doubt support further foreign direct investment.

 Ireland is becoming a popular destination of choice for large-scale restructurings.
-The legislative framework coupled with the Irish courts' demonstrated capability to deal with complex restructurings in an efficient and timely manner is likely to mean a further increase in complex cross-border restructurings.
-In addition, as the UK no longer benefits from EIR Recast for proceedings commenced after 1 January 2021, Ireland is now the only English-speaking common-law jurisdiction in the EU.
+The legislative framework, coupled with the Irish courts' demonstrated capability to deal with complex restructurings in an efficient and timely manner, is likely to mean a further increase in complex cross-border restructurings.
+In addition, as the UK no longer benefits from EIR Recast for proceedings commenced after 1 January 2021, Ireland is now the only English-speaking common law jurisdiction in the EU.

 Assessing the likely scale of insolvencies over the coming period, it is expected that in addition to large-scale formal insolvencies across many sectors, there will likely be an increased focus on turnarounds and informal arrangements with creditors, especially for small and medium-sized enterprises.
-Companies should focus their efforts on the most profitable parts of their business, seek legal and financial advice and act early.
-A robust plan may enable viable companies to restructure and navigate their way out of difficulty.
+Companies should focus their efforts on the most profitable parts of their business, seek legal and financial advice, and act early.
+A robust plan might enable viable companies to restructure and navigate their way out of difficulty.

 1 Barry Cahir is a partner at Beauchamps.